Eclipse fog05 is divided in two modules:

 This module virtualises the hardware infrastructure, such as computational, communication, storage and I/O resources.

 It provides key primitives for the management of the infrastructure and the application deployed in it.
+An example on how to interact with the FIM can be found in getting started guide.

 It also provide a set of abstraction.